-- All Roll Overs (onto the vehicles roof) that happen during the event will need to have the vehicle safety checked by the Chief Scrutineer, if persons were in the vehicle at the time of the roll over they will need to be checked by the Medical Officer
+- All Roll Overs (onto the vehicles roof) that happen during the event will need to have the vehicle safety checked by the Chief Technical Officer, if persons were in the vehicle at the time of the roll over they will need to be checked by the Medical Officer

 - Batteries (more on this to be updated)

 - Vehicles must carry an emergency first aid kit, spill kit and fire extinguisher.
-All items must be securely stowed within a vehicle and as per MSUK requirements.
+All items must be securely stowed within a vehicle and as per Nora Code Of Conduct.

 - Competitors are not allowed to smoke while competing.

-- A blanket speed limit of 10mph covers all access roads and any vehicle exceeding this will be disqualified only one warning given.
+- A blanket speed limit of 10mph covers all the site to include access roads.
+Any vehicle exceeding this will be disqualified only one warning given.

-- Camp Site and Pit Site speed limit is walking speed the co-driver is advised to lead the car through this area
+- Camp Site and Pit Site speed limit is walking speed.

 - In the event of a breakdown, repairs must be carried out on a suitable ground sheet.
 Try to limit any spillage of fuel or oil.
 In the event of any spillage a spill kit must be used and a marshal must be informed.